covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/CommandLineInterpreter/Methods/Execute Method/Execute(String) Method.md

 #### Return Value

-â¢ TRUE if the command line operation was completed successfully
+'¢ TRUE if the command line operation was completed successfully
-â¢ FALSE if one or more errors occured while executing the command line operation
+'¢ FALSE if one or more errors occured while executing the command line operation